Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Multimodal models for real scalar field theory

-We also test the training scheme using the naive data augmentation described in Sec.~\ref{sec:forwards-kl}, where rather than sampling from a mixture we simply apply a random sign flip to each configuration.
-In this case, the reweighting factors use $p' = \tilde{p}$ for the configurations before negation, while $\log \tilde{p}$ in the loss is computed after negation.
-We observe similar training dynamics for this scheme as when using training data sampled from a mixture.
-We compare models with those obtained using other forwards KL approaches below.
+We also test the naive data augmentation scheme described in Sec.~\ref{sec:forwards-kl} where, rather than properly sampling training data from a mixture, we simply apply a random sign flip to each configuration.
+In this case, the reweighting factors use $p' = \tilde{p}$ (in the notation of Eq.~\eqref{eq:fwd_dkl}) for the configurations before negation, while $\log \tilde{p}$ in the loss is computed after negation.
+We observe similar success and training dynamics for this scheme as with proper mixture sampling.
+We compare the resulting models with those obtained using other forwards KL approaches below.

-To set a baseline for the self-training approaches, we train models using data generated on-the-fly using augmented HMC, providing a theoretically infinite training dataset as in self-training schemes.
+To set a baseline for these self-training approaches, we train models using target-distributed data generated on-the-fly using AHMC, providing a theoretically infinite training dataset as in self-training schemes.
 This training dataset amounts to a limiting-case perfect dataset for reweighted forwards KL self-training: all reweighting factors are equal so no statistical power is lost, and due to the augmentation the training data is guaranteed to encode the appropriate relative mode weights.
-Specifically, for a given batch size $B$, we generate our training dataset by running $B$ completely independent AHMC chains (taking advantage of GPU parallelism), initially equilibrating each for 1000 trajectories.
+Specifically, for a given batch size $B$, we generate our training dataset by running $B$ completely independent AHMC chains, initially equilibrating each for 1000 trajectories.
 For every epoch of training, we advance all $B$ chains by 10 trajectories to produce a new training dataset for each epoch.
-We use identical AHMC settings as those discussed in Sec.~\ref{sec:aug-hmc-results}.
-Autocorrelations within each chain are minimal for these settings, so each batch of training data is approximately independent from the last.
+We use the AHMC settings provided in Sec.~\ref{sec:aug-hmc-results}.
+Autocorrelations within each chain are minimal for these settings and targets, so each batch of training data is approximately independent from the last.

-Figure~\ref{fig:fkl_fwds_vs_M2} compares the forwards KL divergences for models obtained using self-training schemes and training with AHMC data in the $\alpha = 0$ case as a function of $m^2$.
+Figure~\ref{fig:fkl_fwds_vs_M2} compares the forwards KL divergences for models obtained using the self-training schemes and training with AHMC data in the $\alpha = 0$ case as a function of $m^2$.
 For most parameters, including those deep in the bimodal phase, all methods perform comparably, with self-training producing only marginally poorer models than training with AHMC data.
 The approximate self-training scheme with naive data augmentation performs comparably to drawing training data from a mixture.